York Cycling Festival – presented by the Shire of York

 Date: Saturday, 1 September 2018

-Rider Check-In: Registrations will commence at TBC.
-The team captain will need to visit the registration desk to collect the team timing band.
+Rider Check-In: from 7am – ONLY one team member ideally the team captain will need to visit the registration desk to collect the team timing band.

 DOWNLOAD THE COURSE MAPS HERE:

 Send the map to your smartphone, experience the course with a 3D flyover and more.

 Please note that all routes and distances are subject to change.

 Please Note: Entries close on Tuesday Midnight prior to the event.
 Entries fees are lower due to reduced costs from collaboration with York Cycling Festival.

 Our rides are based on the European style team events.
 Riders organise themselves into teams of four to nine riders.
 A team can be made up of any ‘like’ group such as your friends, regular riding group or work colleagues.
 You can ride any type of bike provided they are consistent across your team (ie, all road bikes, hand bicycles or mountain bikes).
 A Cyclo Sportif is conducted in race-like conditions with each team receiving a time however it is NOT race – it is about enjoying a challenge with your friends and participating as a team – not ‘winning’.
 Your team must work and remain together throughout the event.

 Bicycling Western Australia has developed a reputation of presenting fun and exciting events in a safe environment.
 This event is fully supported with approved traffic management, corner marshals, on-road support and water stations.

 The team leader plays a pivotal role in the success of a Cyclo Sportif team.

 The leader is responsible for getting the team organised and ensuring all team members have registered before the cut-off date.
 They do not have to register each member as members can add themselves to their chosen team directly from our registration site at any time.